hgerami/hgerami/README.md

    <li><center> Web Development  </a></li>
   </ul>
 </p>
 <p> Throughout my work and under different roles and responsibilities, I contributed to building up and maintaining SQL databases, designed insightful and interactive dashboards, established ML models for  prediction and prescription purposes, and automation of various manual processes.
-To am comfortable writing codes with MySQL, Python, VBA, PHP, JavaScript and D3.
+I am comfortable writing codes with MySQL, Python, VBA, PHP, JavaScript and D3.
 <p> I hold BSc in Mining Engineering, and two Master of Science Degrees in Geophysics and Data Analytics.
 Please feel free to reaching out to me via my LinkedIn: <p>
   <a href="https://www.linkedin.com/in/jeremy-homayoun-gerami-36057930/ ">
   <img align="center" src="LinkedIn.jpg" />